mlpack/mlpack/doc/user/bindings/cli.md

         [--output_file <string>]
 ```

 A utility to binarize a dataset.
 Given a dataset, this utility converts each value in the desired dimension(s) to 0 or 1; this can be a useful preprocessing step.
-[Detailed documentation](#preprocess_binarize_detailed-documentation)
+[Detailed documentation](#preprocess_binarize_detailed-documentation).